bambooforest/tono_db/README.md

     ## \caption{The effect of voicing on tone}
     ## \end{table}

-Tonogenesis triggered by codas in the DoTE (number of cases of tonogenesis).
+## Tonogenesis triggered by codas

+In the DoTE (number of cases of tonogenesis).

 ``` r
 table(tonodb$Coda, tonodb$EffectOnPitch) %>% kable()